Continuous Delivery for PE release notes

-Released 25 August 2020
+Released 25 August 2020.

 - New installer and administration platform.
-The new Continuous Delivery for PE 4.x platform introduces a streamlined experience for installation, upgrades, licence management, troubleshooting, and more.
+The new Continuous Delivery for PE 4.x platform introduces a streamlined experience for installation, upgrades, license management, troubleshooting, and more.
 Use the new platform admin console to configure, monitor, upgrade to new versions in the 4.x series, back up, restore, and deploy your Continuous Delivery for PE installation.